2 Dogs Pub

-Voted best gluten-free bread in America, Breads from Anna also boasts bread mixes free of the top 8 allergens.
-Anna herself has celiac disease and Type 1 Diabetes, so her recipes come from a place of understanding and care.
-Many of her mixes can be found in local grocery stores.
+Voted best gluten-free bread in America, Breads from Anna also boasts bread mixes free of the top eight allergens.
+Founded by a sufferer of celiac disease and type 1 diabetes, the recipes come from a place of understanding and care.
+The line of pre-packaged mixes can be found in local grocery stores.

 Breakfast House Cafe

 A multigenerational family business, this classic breakfast joint treats you to traditional American comfort food in all its glory.
 Stop by for their all-day breakfast, and don’t forget about their daily dessert special!